 It can be a bit of a shock how much parenthood changes us.
 It’s one of the big milestones in the course of a shared life, but it’s not the only one of course.
 People change an enormous amount throughout their lives.

-So how do you make a relationship work when you’re both going through such personal change?
+So how do you make a relationship work when you’re both going through so much personal change?

 It might help to think of the commitment that you made as being to the relationship between you, rather than to the person that your partner was when you got married or decided to make a life together.
 This shift in mindset can make it easier to cope when your partner inevitably changes over time.